Skip to main content

 Contact Us

-It is likely that resistance to ash dieback will evolve in the UK ash population over time through natural selection.
-This poses an important challenge for forest scientists: how to understand and accelerate this process so that the UK’s ash population can recover much more rapidly.
+It is likely that resistance (sometimes also called tolerance) to ash dieback will evolve in the UK ash population over time through natural selection.
+Already some individual trees of Fraxinus excelsior (European ash) are surviving with minimal signs of being affected by the disease, despite repeated expose to the pathogen.
+This poses an important challenge for forest scientists: how to understand and accelerate the process of resistance to ash dieback, so it becomes widespread and the UK’s ash population can recover more rapidly.

 What's of interest